House of David

 I’m not sure if the phrase child’s play is popular in South Korea.
 But if it is, Seong Gi-hun will never associate it with easy.

-See, Gi-hun and a handful of other desperate South Koreans are playing children’s games such as tug-of-war and Red Light, Green Light.
+See, on an unknown island somewhere in the vast waters around the Korean Peninsula, desperate South Koreans are playing children’s games: Tug-of-war.
+Red Light, Green Light.
 They’re playing them as if their very lives depended on winning.

-You could say that Gi-hun is a contestant on a game show with a very exclusive audience.
-He signed up voluntarily, hoping to pay off some astronomical debts—thus keeping his 10-year-old daughter in Korea and all of his organs in the right place.
+You could say that Gi-hun was lucky.
+In the first season of Squid Game, he was a contestant on a game show with a very exclusive audience.
+He signed up voluntarily, hoping to pay off some astronomical debts—thus keeping his 10-year-old daughter in Korea (and all of his organs) in the right place.

 He didn’t realize that he was competing in a contest with extraordinarily high stakes.
-He didn’t know that if he lost a game, he’d be killed—shot or stabbed or crushed to death.
+He didn’t know, at first, that if he lost a game, he’d be killed—shot or stabbed or crushed to death.
 (Or that, in death, he might lose all his organs anyway.)

-Netflix’s Squid Game isn’t just a TV show.
-It’s a global phenomenon—on target, some say, to become the streaming giant’s most-watched series ever.
-And, like Gi-hun himself, you could say that Squid Game is a bit of an underdog story.
+Netflix’s Squid Game, now in its second season, isn’t just a TV show.
+It’s a global phenomenon.
+The first season was the streaming service’s biggest hit—ever.
+And, like Gi-hun himself, you could say that Squid Game was originally a bit of an underdog story.

 It’s a South Korean product, first of all—an unlikely candidate to become Netflix’s No. 1 show in an astounding 90 countries (including the United States and Great Britain.)
-Yes, Korean entertainment is definitely having a moment in the Western world (what with K-pop groups filling earbuds everywhere and films such as Parasite scoring buckets of Oscars).
-But Netflix didn’t market the show heavily outside South Korea, which means that it’s been growing mostly through word of mouth.
+Netflix didn’t initially market the show heavily outside South Korea, which means that grew largely through word of mouth.

 Also, the show is incredibly violent, which you’d think would cut into (so to speak) the potential audience.
-Britain’s Daily Mail asked, “Is this the most twisted series on TV?”
+During its first season, Britain’s Daily Mail asked, “Is this the most twisted series on TV?”
 Writes Rebecca Onion for Slate:

 This is not a show for viewers who dislike seeing people shot at close range (or stabbed, or killed by falling from a height, and so on).
 There are literally hundreds of such deaths in the show’s nine episodes, with a bonus dissection scene, if what you really crave is to see some intestines.

 Squid Game isn’t just violent: It’s dark—as black and grim as some of its interiors are candy-colored pink and green.
-People lie and cheat and betray each other here, often indirectly killing folks even if they don’t actually pull the trigger.
+People lie and cheat and betray each other here, often indirectly killing folks even if they’re not the ones pulling the trigger.
 Out-of-game murder is condoned and even encouraged, too: The fewer people who get to the next round, no matter the reason, the more the winning pot grows.
 While we do see kindness and cooperation and even some sacrifice here, the games feed the worst instincts of its players (many of whom are, truth be told, not great people to begin with).

 If the game was designed to test just how much goodness is left in humanity (as someone suggests in an episode), most of the contestants fail, and fail spectacularly.

-And we haven’t even gotten to the language or nudity or suicides or the gambling or—well, surely you get the point now.
+And we haven’t even gotten to the language or nudity or suicides or the gambling or (as of Season Two) the transgender character or—well, surely you get the point.

 It’s funny: Shows like these are often designed to get viewers thinking about our amoral, voyeuristic society—the horrors of people watching other people die for their pleasure.
 And yet, couldn’t you argue that that’s what Squid Game itself does?
 If the game wasn’t as bloody, as horrific, would anyone watch?